brogrammer232/stream-music-over-wifi/readme.md

 This way, I can move freely while keeping my phone connected to the audio system.

+The phone will be the server and the laptop will be the client.
+There are two directories, one for the server and one for the client.
+More information on them is found in the readme files found in the directories.

 ## Features (Planned)
 - **Stream music over Wi-Fi** instead of Bluetooth.
 - **Support multiple speakers** via multiple laptops.